saurabhsinha09/gcp-gke-app-cicd-repo/README.md

 # gcp-gke-app-cicd-repo
 Code repo to automate the build and deployment in GKE cluster.
-COnfigure the SSH keys with local environment.
+- Configure the SSH keys with local environment.
+- Added Dockerfile and index file.
+- Added cloudbuild yaml file.